salrashid123/grpc_alts/README.md

 ## gRPC ALTS HelloWorld

-Simple helloworld a demonstrating GCP support for [Application Layer Transport Security](https://cloud.google.com/security/encryption-in-transit/application-layer-transport-security).
+Simple helloworld demonstrating GCP support for [Application Layer Transport Security](https://cloud.google.com/security/encryption-in-transit/application-layer-transport-security).
 You can read more about ALTS in that article (no sense in repeating it).

 `ALTS` can be thought of intrinsic platform-based security which helps ensure service->service communication uses the machine's bound identity itself.